The White Stripes: Influences

-Style and technique
+Style

 The White Stripes have been described as garage rock, blues rock, alternative rock, punk blues, and indie rock.
 They emerged from Detroit's active garage rock revival scene of the late 1990s and early 2000s.
 Their contemporaries included bands such as the Von Bondies, the Dirtbombs, the Detroit Cobras, and other bands that Jack included on a compilation album called Sympathetic Sounds of Detroit, which was recorded in his living room.
+Jack wrote all the original songs, while the duo composed and performed them.
+Jack reasons: "She's very shy and she's super-polite and she won't speak unless spoken to.
+That's not really the personality of a songwriter."

 The White Stripes were notable for having only two musicians, limiting the instruments they could play live, and lack of a bass player.
 Jack, the principal writer, said that this was not a problem, and that he "always centered the band around the number three.
 Everything was vocals, guitar and drums or vocals, piano and drums."
 Meg herself said that it was "difficult just being two people" but she was comfortable nonetheless.
 Fans and critics drew comparisons between Jack's prowess on the guitar and Meg's simplistic, reserved drumming.
 The band additionally drew attention for their preference for antiquated recording equipment.
 In a 2001 New York Times concert review, Ann Powers noted that Jack's "ingenious" playing was "constrained by [Meg's] deliberately undeveloped approach", and that "he created more challenges by playing an acoustic guitar with paper taped over the hole and a less-than-high-quality solid body electric."

 Meg's style of drumming is an enduring discussion among musicians and critics.